A554551N/RPGNotebook/BurningWheel/BurningStars/Mrak'n A'plana.md

 > I'm debating whether or not this is Bumper's home of Trochlear
 - [[Kornelie]]'s family were nobility here, once upon a time.
 - The Elves call it *Kutyakaya Nistha*
+- Orcs, the most cunning of the Twisted, have taken over the upper halls of the city.